hacdias/fintracts/parser/SPECIFICATION.md

   principal of USD 10,000,000.00, with an effective date as of the 1st of October 2021 and termination on the 1st of October 2025.

-  BUSAB will pay a fixed rate interest of 3.5% over the notational amount on the following dates: 15th of October 2021, 15th of October 2022, 15th of October 2023, 15th of October 2024 and 15th of October 2025.
+  TB1 will pay a fixed rate interest of 3.5% over the notational amount on the following dates: 15th of October 2021, 15th of October 2022, 15th of October 2023, 15th of October 2024 and 15th of October 2025.

-  BGB will pay a floating rate interest, initially defined as 2.4%, over the notational amount on the following dates: 15th of October 2021, 15th of October 2022, 15th of October 2023, 15th of October 2024 and 15th of October 2025.
+  TB2 will pay a floating rate interest, initially defined as 2.4%, over the notational amount on the following dates: 15th of October 2021, 15th of October 2022, 15th of October 2023, 15th of October 2024 and 15th of October 2025.
 The floating rate option is USD-LIBOR.

-Signed by BUSAB and BGB on the 15th of September 2021.
+Signed by TB1 and TB2 on the 15th of September 2021.
 ```

 #### Information